MohamedBengezi/Video-Player-Site/README.md

 # Video-Player-Site
 This is a React JS project that uses the YouTube API.
 The purpose of this was simply to strengthen my knowledge of React as well as JS in general.
-Please feel free to play around with it and let me know what you think.
 ## Getting Started
 1. Clone the repo or download the ZIP file
 2. Run `npm install`